MartonSkach/FanCySS/README.md

-Personal playground to experiment with CSS solutions, using React.
+Personal playground to practice styling with React and Less.js.

-File structure is extremely messy.
+Responsive design is not added yet.